 - You will only have periodic announcements for your followers/friends.

-On the other hand, it may be beneficial to start your own account if:
+On the other hand, it may be beneficial to start an account for your group (section/committee/roundtable) if:

 - Information to be shared is targeted to a significantly large sub-population of NJLA (catalogers, instructional librarians, etc.).